Expat Finland Site Information

 - 2012-2013: Traffic and demand remained high.
 The decision was made to commit to Expat Finland and build an enduring, quality product which could justify itself financially by offering paid promotions to suitable businesses.
 Government authorities and most non-profit organisations would remain free.
 The site was rebuilt from scratch, incorporating Responsive Web Design for functionality on smartphones.
 Google Ads were removed.

-- 2013-2014: The new site was launched in July 2013.
+- July 2013: The new site was launched.
 Expat Finland now had over 100 pages and was a quality product with its integrity intact.
 The Google '+1' and Facebook 'Like' buttons were added to boost internet presence.
 A companion Facebook page was launched for updates and 'Tips for Finland.'

 - February 2014: A Google+ page for updates and tips, very similar to the Facebook page, was launched for visitors who prefer that medium.